pyvista.ImageDataFilters.pad_image

 • 'mirror': New points are filled by mirroring the padding axis.

-pad_sizeint | sequence[int], default1
+pad_sizeint | sequence[int], default: 1

 Number of points to add to the image boundaries.
 Specify: